Future-Proofing and Preparing Graduates For the Real World

 - Big Data and Analytics

 The world is constantly evolving and there are new inventions every single day, it is important to not only be able to adapt but to also seize the right opportunities and to have a growth mindset.
 From this quick analysis, we can see that there is an obvious gap in the supply and demand chain.
-This has led to an increased rate of unemployment amongst graduates and has also left organisations dry of needed talent.
-As we now step into the fourth industrial revolution and the world of Artificial Intelligence (AI), it is crucial that you are able to meet the demands of the world, it is also important for organisations to provide opportunities for continuous learning and development.
+This has led to an increased rate of unemployment amongst graduates and has also left organizations dry of needed talent.
+As we now step into the fourth industrial revolution and the world of Artificial Intelligence (AI), it is crucial that you are able to meet the demands of the world, it is also important for organizations to provide opportunities for continuous learning and development.

 Furthermore, a report by McKinsey and Company suggests that over 800 million employees globally would be replaced by robots by 2030.
 Also, according to the Future of Jobs report by World Economic Forum, more than 54% of all employees would be required to significantly upskill or reskill themselves by 2022.
 As such, depending on formal education will not be enough, you need to also adopt life-long learning and consistent upskilling throughout life.